 Red Lake Projects, Ontario

-Cypress Development Corp. holds a 100% interest in the 4,720 acres McKenzie Island gold property in the Red Lake greenstone belt of north-western Ontario.
+Cypress Development Corp. holds a 100% interest in the 4,720 acres McKenzie Island gold property in the heart of the Red Lake gold camp in north-western Ontario.

 to Goldcorp's Cochenour / Bruce Channel Deposit